Shakthi2510/db_php/README.md

 This project is a responsive slide login page developed using HTML, CSS, and JavaScript, with user authentication managed via a database hosted on XAMPP.

-Features Slide Animation: Smooth transition animation for login/signup panel.
-Responsive Design: Adapts to different screen sizes.
-XAMPP Integration: Local MySQL database for user authentication and data handling.
-Installation Clone the Repository
+Features Slide Animation:

+1.Smooth transition animation for login/signup panel.

+2.Responsive Design: Adapts to different screen sizes.

+3.XAMPP Integration: Local MySQL database for user authentication and data handling.

-bash Copy code
+4.Installation Clone the Repository

 git clone